florianfesti/boxes/documentation/src/api_parts.rst

 callback.

-Instead of functions it can be handy to use a lambda expression calling the one building block funtion you need (e.g. fingerHolesAt).
+Instead of functions it can be handy to use a lambda expression calling the one building block function you need (e.g. fingerHolesAt).

 For your own parts you can use this helper function: